5F – Five Fall Factors For Focus

 Focusing on these fall points can help you get a SERIOUS wheat crop

 As with all crops, proper planting is a crucial step to creating the highest possible yields.
-Please review these focus areas to ensure your wheat crop gets the “Serious Start” that is needs.
+Please review these focus areas to ensure your wheat crop gets the “Serious Start” that is needed to grow the best wheat seeds.

 Equipment properly tuned and calibrated